d12frosted/elpa-mirror/gnu/consult-readme.txt

   There is the [Consult wiki], where additional configuration examples can be contributed.

-  *IMPORTANT:* It is strongly recommended that you enable [lexical binding] in your configuration.
-Consult relies on lambdas and lexical closures.
-For this reason many Consult-related snippets require lexical binding.
+  *IMPORTANT:* It is recommended that you enable [lexical binding] in your configuration.
+Many Consult-related code snippets require lexical binding, since they use lambdas and closures.

 [ELPA] <https://elpa.gnu.org/packages/consult.html>